 The mission is to provide research opportunities for sophomores or rising juniors majoring in science, mathematics or engineering with cumulative GPAs above 2.0, in order to learn basic research methods and techniques with the assistance of research mentors.

 The Summer Sophomore Research Institute (SSRI) is a six week, residential program open to rising sophomores or rising juniors.
-Participants in the SSRI program, SSRI Fellows, will work with faculty on a research project.
+Participants in the SSRI program, known as SSRI Fellows, will work with faculty on a research project.
 In addition, fellows in the SSRI program will be exposed to workshops on research methods, performing library research, computer and internet resources, service learning, and how to present research through poster and oral presentations.
 Program dates typically coincide with UVI's Summer Session II.
 A competitive stipend will be provided.
 Typically, there are 10 open slots each summer but there may be more if additional funding becomes available.